zshipko/imaged/README.md

   // Set the center pixel
   Pixel px = pixelRGB(1.0, 0, 0);
-  if (imageSet(&handle.image, 400, 300, &px) != IMAGED_OK){
+  if (imageSetPixel(&handle.image, 400, 300, &px) != IMAGED_OK){
     // handle out of bounds error
   }

-  // NOTE: the image is automatically saved, since you set the image data on
+  // NOTE: the image is automatically saved, since we were working directly with data
-  // disk directly!
+  // from disk!

   return 0;
 }